LocalDigitalChatbots/localdigitalchatbots.github.io/_posts/2019-03-22-sprint-2-waste-and-recycling.md

 ![](/uploads/Screenshot 2019-03-25 at 06.56.46.png)

 Waste and recycling represents 14.5% of contact centre across 4 councils and so presents bigger potential saving from inbound calls.
-For Doncaster alone the potential saving was £180k, with a total saving of £1across the four councils.
+For Doncaster alone the potential saving was £180k, with a total saving of more than £1m across the four councils.

 ![](/uploads/Screenshot 2019-03-25 at 06.53.24.png)

 The Doncaster analysis shows 99% of calls are within the 'sweet spot' for chat bot services, being more transactional but still simple.
-This contrasts with less than 40% of calls meeting this criteria for planning services.
+This contrasts with less than 4% of calls meeting this criteria for planning services.

 Users want to self serve, but there was a difference across councils as to how much this is possible.
 Some can't query missed bins on their websites.